-In this section, we disaggregate our projections of local government spending on citizen communications and engagement in terms of the locality's population size.
+In this section, we disaggregate our analysis of expected changes in local government spending in terms of the locality's population size.

-Our analysis shows important differences in the net likelihood score across localities of different population sizes.
+Our analysis shows a strong correlation between population size and the net likelihood score.

-In Figure 3 below you can see that the net likelihood score is greatest for localities with fewer than 10,000 residents (left two bars), meaning that they are the most likely to increase spending.
-By comparison, communities of more than 10,000 residents have a negative net likelihood score: this means that among these communities, more local governments expect a spending decrease than increase.
+In Figure 3 below you can see that the net likelihood score is greatest for lower-population localities (fewer than 3,000 residents), meaning that they are the most likely to increase spending.
+By comparison, the net likelihood is nearly 0 for communities of more than 10,000 residents.

-In other words, the smaller the locality, the more likely it is to increase spending on citizen communications and engagement in the next year.
+In other words, the smaller the locality, the more likely it is to increase spending on health services in the next year.
 This corresponds with the pattern seen between population size and overall spending by local governments (see Report 1 in this series).

 Figure 3.
-Spending on citizen communications and engagement more likely to increase in lower population communities.
+Spending on health services more likely to increase in lower population communities.
 Each bar shows, by population size, the difference in likelihoods (or "net likelihood") that annual spending increases versus decreases.